 While the Arusha National Park doesn't have the Big Five except for buffalo, it offers visitors spectacular scenery and sightings of a wide range of animals including monkey, giraffe, zebra and the sweetest antelopes on earth, the dik-dik.
 Add to that commanding views of Mount Meru, and Kilimanjaro on a clear day, it's the perfect place to start your African safari.

 In its many forested areas, it may be more difficult to spot wildlife, so be sure to keep your eyes peeled!

 Arusha National Park includes Tanzania's second-highest mountain, Mount Meru, with its rugged peaks and wooded foothills.
 Buffalo and giraffe can be seen here and, if you're very lucky, the elusive leopard.

-Arusha National Park is an easy 40-minute drive from Arusha (25 km to main gate), and about a half hour from Kilimanjaro International Airport (35 km to main gate).
-Due to the small size of the park, all three main areas can be seen in a half-day trip, but a full day with a picnic lunch and guided walk is a far more relaxed way to do it!
+Arusha National Park is an easy 40-minute drive from Arusha (25 km to the main gate), and about a half hour from Kilimanjaro International Airport (35 km to the main gate).
+Due to the small size of the park, all three main areas can be seen in a half-day trip, but a full day with a picnic lunch and a guided walk is a far more relaxed way to do it!

 Scaling challenging Mount Meru is considered ideal preparation for climbing Mount Kilimanjaro.

 Eco Lodge with spacious accommodation that offers good value for money.

 Spacious rooms and villas with views of Mount Meru, Mount Kilimanjaro or Momella.

 Situated at the foot of the beautiful Mount Meru, Arusha is known as the safari capital of Tanzania's Northern Safari Circuit.
 It's a bustling city filled with an interesting mix of markets, chaotic traffic, old colonial buildings and modern conveniences, like coffee shops with WiFi, and an array of great restaurants.